EATON BUSINESS SCHOOL LLC 2023 Certification Badge

 6. Greater investor confidence.

-operational risk management process
+Operational risk management process

 There are five steps in the operational risk management process: